-Let’s take a look at the most significant injuries around the NFC South.
+The final injury reports are out, so let’s take a look at the latest on the most significant injuries from around the division: